swaywm/wlroots/CONTRIBUTING.md

 wlr_drm_plane`, `wlr_output_set_cursor`).
 For static functions and types local to a file, the names chosen aren't as important.

+For include guards, use the header's filename relative to include.
+Uppercase all of the characters, and replace any invalid characters with an underscore.

 ### Construction/Destruction Functions

 For functions that are responsible for constructing and destructing an object,